Why Underwater Inspections Matter

 Key Advantages for Owners & Managers

-- Reduced confined space entry and associated risk
+- Reduced initial confined space entry and associated risk

 - Faster mobilisation using compact ROVs from deck access points